Analytic solutions for the Bianchi I universe coupled to several barotropic perfect fluids: Bianchi I geometry coupled to barotropic fluids

 which, towards the singularity scales as

 while, towards large volumes,

 where $\omega_+$ and $\omega_-$ are the value of the maximum and minimum barotropic indices, respectively, and $\rho_{0+}$ and $\rho_{0-}$ their corresponding densities.
 It is interesting to note that in vacuum, since $R_{\mu\nu}=0$, the Weyl square and the Kretschmann scalar are identical.

-Making use of the analytic solutions that will be obtained below, we will compute the specific scaling of these curvature invariants.
-For Bianchi I we will simply reproduce the general behavior provided in Ref.~\cite{Barrow:2002is}.
-Nevertheless, for Bianchi IX we will be able to show a more detailed scaling, which, in particular, depends on the parameters that describe the velocity of the anisotropies.
+Making use of the analytic solutions that will be obtained below, we will compute the specific scaling of these curvature invariants, and reproduce the general behavior provided in Ref.~\cite{Barrow:2002is}.